 Backpacks for Kids

-We deliver 300 small bags of food that school counselors put into backpacks of students.
-The bags are distributed twice a week to 150 children in Avery County schools.
+We deliver small bags of food that school counselors put into backpacks of students.
+The bags are distributed weekly to 150 children in Avery County schools.
 Volunteers packed the bags at Feeding Avery two days a month.

 Our health consultant is working on its partnerships with county and area businesses to provide further outreach and improve the health of clients and patients through nutrition education counseling and other health care services.
 We hope this allows us to reach even more hungry people in our communities – even working with doctors to write prescriptions for food.
 We will also focus more on getting more medically appropriate food to our clients with specific health needs.